Gothic-Modding-Community/gmc/docs/zengin/textures/index.md

 # Textures

 Textures are pictures that get projected onto 3D models and on a 2D user interface in the game.
-ZenGin uses its own texture format `.TEX`, that in fact is a container for the texture in one of available formats.
+ZenGin uses its own texture format `.TEX`, that actually is a container for the texture in one of available formats.
 This section will discuss how to work with textures in ZenGin.

 !!!
 Note
-    Technical documentaion of the `.TEX` texture format can be found in the [ZenKit documentaion](https://zk.gothickit.dev/engine/formats/texture/).
+    Technical documentation of the `.TEX` texture format can be found in the [ZenKit documentation](https://zk.gothickit.dev/engine/formats/texture/).

 ## Basics